Hollywood and Vine: Buildings

 On the northeast corner, the Equitable Building of Hollywood was designed by Aleck Curlett, built in 1929, and expanded in 1931.
 Originally home to numerous talent and advertising agencies, it was converted to a condominium in 2007.
 East of the Equitable Building is the Art Deco Hollywood Pantages Theatre, designed by B. Marcus Priteca and built as a movie palace in 1930, then converted to a live theater in the 1977.
 North of the Equitable Building is the Welton Becket designed, Googie-styled Capitol Records Building.
-Built in 1956, the Capitol Records Building is the world's first circular office building and was home to the first record label location on the west coast of the United States.
+Built in 1956, the Capitol Records Building is the world's first circular office building and was home to the first record label on the west coast of the United States.

 On the northwest corner, the Laemmle Building was built in 1932 by Richard Neutra for Carl Laemmle, head of Universal Pictures.
 The original design was not built because of the 1929 stock market crash, and the building was significantly altered many times.
 The building was gutted by fire in April 2008 and razed six months later.
 To the west of the former Laemmle Building is the former site of Sardi's Diner and is now home to the Cave Theater.
 West of that is the Vine Theatre.
 To the north of the former Laemmle Building is a Spanish Colonial style Hollywood Playhouse, opened on January 24, 1927, designed by H. L. Gogerty and Carl Jules Weyl.
 The building's name has changed many times over the 20th century, but was known as the Hollywood Palace for many years before its most recent renaming.